ElPioterro/qr-code-component/README.md

 - [Paddings!](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) - This helped me with padding syntax.
 - [Landmark on page content](https://dequeuniversity.com/rules/axe/4.3/region?application=axeAPI) - This is an amazing article which helped me finally understand why do i need main, header, footer etc. in my project.
 I'd recommend it to anyone how is still writing HTML with only div's.
+- [Box Shadow Generator](https://cssgenerator.pl/box-shadow-generator/) - This is an amazing tool for fast making box-shadow.

 ## Author